lewiscoulson/darwin/README.md

 - Inital GitHub release

 Please note that due to lisencing issues the fonts are not included with the release.
 However, they can be acquired on the Digital Guidelines site.

+For detailed information of each release, check the commit summary located above each file.